A Short Introduction To Quebecois French

 Unsplash: Sondoce wasfy

-What is Québécois French
+What is Québécois French?

-Is French still used in Quebec
+Is French still used in Quebec?

 Québécois French Vocabulary